-The Board has been enormously successful in obtaining Government funding – through both the Greater Brighton City Deal and the Coast to Capital Growth Deal – for projects within the Investment Programme.
+The Board has been enormously successful in obtaining Government funding, over £160m LGF funding for projects within the Investment Programme delivering employment floor space and creating 24,000 jobs.

 The Greater Brighton Investment Programme LGF Growth Deal Rounds 1 & 2